-Whether you’re looking for a break from Red Dead Redemption 2, or a PC gamer looking for a, well, distraction from not playing Red Dead Redemption 2, there are several Wild West games worth checking out.
+Whether you’re looking for a break from Red Dead Redemption 2, there are several Wild West games worth checking out.

 Note, none of the below experiences can hold a candle to Red Dead Redemption 2.
 Despite Red Dead Redemption 2’s issues, Rockstar has created an exceptional recreation of the Wild West and one that will likely not be beaten until Red Dead Redemption 3 releases (it’s too early to get that rumour-mill going, isn’ it?).